idavis/jetson-containers/README.md

 - `DOCKER` - Allows swapping out for another container runtime such as Moby or Balena.
 This variable is used in all container operations.
 - `DOCKER_HOST` - Setting the `DOCKER_HOST` variable will proxy builds to another machine such as a Jetson device.
 This allows running the `make` scripts from an `x86_x64` host.
 This feature was added in November 2018.
 When using this feature, it is helpful to add your public key to the device's `~/.ssh/authorized_keys` file.
 This will prevent credential checks on every build.
-- `DOCKER_ARGS` - Allows adding arguments such as volume mounting or cleanup (`-rm`) during build operations.
+- `DOCKER_BUILD_ARGS` - Allows adding arguments such as volume mounting or cleanup (`-rm`) during build operations.
+- `DOCKER_RUN_ARGS` -  Allows adding arguments such as environment variables, mounts, network configuration, etc when running images.
+Can also be used to configure X11 forwarding.
 - `DOCKER_CONTEXT` - Defaults to `.` but can be overridden in some circumstances for testing.

 These settings supply the base download URL where the Xavier JetPack 4.2 packages can be found.
 As mentioned in [Getting Started](#getting-started), you will want to upload the files organized by the Nvidia SDK Manager to something like Azure Blob Storage or Amazon S3.
 A network location can also be specified with the `file://` scheme pointing to the folder.
-A third option is to leverage the `DOCKER_ARGS` setting to mount a readonly volume into the container during the build and again leveraging the `file://` scheme pointing to the folder.
+A third option is to leverage the `DOCKER_BUILD_ARGS` setting to mount a readonly volume into the container during the build and again leveraging the `file://` scheme pointing to the folder.
 There is a separate URL per device since some of the files have the same name but different contents.
 - `JAX_JP42_URL` - Xavier JetPack 4.2
 - `NANO_JP42_URL` - Nano JetPack 4.2
 - `TX2_JP42_URL` - TX2 JetPack 4.2